 My BIG pet peeve.
 Make your posts as easy to share as possible.
 Include social sharing buttons and make them highly visible not teeny tiny.
 Include a click to tweet – even if you don't use Twitter.
 Have a pinnable image – even if you don't use Pinterest.
 My favorite social sharing app is Social Warfare.

 SEO doesn't stop after you hit publish – you must share your content.
-Do you have my Blog Post Promotion Schedule?

 Definitely not something you have a lot of control over, but other sites linking to yours is extremely helpful.